BattletechModders/SkillBasedInit/README.md

 * Guts prevents initiative losses from injuries or melee attacks.
 A high guts rating is necessary to ensure you retain high phase numbers even after taking damage.
 * Piloting prevents initiative losses from knockdowns, shutdowns, and other effects.
 A high piloting rating is necessary to ensure you don't get dropped too far back in the phase order due to knockdowns.

+## Pilot Tags

+Certain pilot tags provide bonuses or penalties to reflect the different quirks each pilot has.

 ## Effects

 Certain effects impact your phase number during the course of battle.
 These effects include: